Unanticipated Problem Reporting

 An unanticipated problem involving risk to subjects or others (UP) is any event that meets all of the following three criteria:

 - Was possibly, probably, or definitely related to, or caused by, the research activity in the judgment of the investigator; and

 - Suggests that the research places subjects or others at greater risk of harm (including physical, psychological, economic, or social harm) than was previously known or recognized.

 It is important to note that only those AEs that meet all three criteria above are unanticipated problems that need to be reported promptly to the IRB.

-Most other events occurring in a research study do not need to be reported to the IRB unless they are unanticipated problems.
-However, there may be times when a sponsor requires reporting to the IRB or there is other information the investigator feels the IRB should know, in which case a report may be submitted to the IRB.
+Noncompliance in the conduct of the research must be reported to the IRB.
+There may also be times when a sponsor requires reporting to the IRB or there is other information the investigator feels the IRB should know, in which case a report may be submitted to the IRB.

 Submitting a Report in RAMS-IRB

 - Login to RAMS-IRB and open the workspace for the study needing a report

 - Click the “New Report to IRB” button